In 2015, the nine-figure apparel retailer Karmaloop.com filed for bankruptcy. The company had been bleeding cash, losing six figures per month.

 As should be obvious now, this represented a massive subsidy cost.
 It was margin dollars we had been giving away when many of these new buyers would have come back to buy anyway.

 So my first action as CMO?
-No discounts for the first thirty days after initial purchase.
+No discounts for the first thirty days after the initial purchase.

 When should we employ discounting?
 Only after thirty days if the customer has not yet reordered.
 Moreover, as the likelihood of reordering goes down with time for each day after day thirty, I could increase the magnitude of my offer with the number of days that pass.